 So how does Lilith come into all of this?

-Well, just like Persephone, Lilith is known as a dark goddess.
+is known as a dark goddess.
 She represents the untamed, wild and feminine half of the divine.
-Her history dates back 5,000 years to Sumerian times and in Hebrew myth she was said to be the “first wife of Adam”, made not from his rib like Eve, but in her own right, born expecting equality and getting her feminist self damned to the wilderness where she befriends wild animals and spirits instead.
+Her history dates back 5,000 years to Sumerian times and in Hebrew myth she was said to be the “first wife of Adam?, made not from his rib like Eve, but in her own right, born expecting equality and getting her feminist self damned to the wilderness where she befriends wild animals and spirits instead.